How Kryptos K4 Works

 The same physical structure also generates the K4 helper packet on the tableau back.
 At each K4 position, the helper letter T is the character on the tableau side at the same row and column as the cipher letter.
 The packet decomposes as WXZK | Y row | Z row | footer = 4 + 31 + 31 + 31 = 97 characters: the cap WXZK at positions 1–4, the full Y row at positions 5–35, the full Z row at positions 36–66, and a footer (blank cell + standard alphabet + wraparound) at positions 67–97.
 The excluded pre-K4 cell (cipher position 771 of the continuous transcript) maps to the tableau letter V, the "virtually invisible" bridge slot named in the entrance Morse.

-For Z2, the footer is visible as standard alphabet text, but the effective lookup basis is KALPHA-shifted: each footer letter maps to KALPHA[(stdpos(letter) - 1) mod 26], with the leading blank carrying Z. This explains the Z2 footer handoff at all 31 Z2 positions.
+For Z2, the footer is visible as standard alphabet text, but the effective lookup basis is KALPHA-shifted: each footer letter maps to KALPHA[(stdpos(letter) - 1) mod 26], with the leading blank carrying Z. The Z2 key stream can therefore be stated two equivalent ways: read the Z row again, or convert the visible footer through this basis switch.
+The two are character-identical, verified, so they are one machine.
+We use the Z-row form as the specification and keep the footer form as the candidate for how the author produced it.

 The gate